-Though Costa Rica’s literary output is sparsely translated and little known outside of Costa Rica, there are some notable authors to look out for, especially if you can read in Spanish.
+Though Costa Rica’s literary output is sparsely translated and little known outside the country’s borders, there are some notable authors to look for, especially if you can read Spanish.

 Some of the books mentioned below might be difficult to track down in U.S. bookstores, but you’ll find them all in abundance in Costa Rica.
-A good place to check for many of these titles is at a well-stocked gift shop, or any branch of Librería Internacional ((tel) 800/542-7374; www.libreriainternacional.com), which has storefronts at most major modern malls, and several other stand-alone locations around the country.
+A good place to check for many of these titles is at a well-stocked gift shop, or any branch of Librería Internacional (tel.
+800/542-7374), which has storefronts at most major modern malls, and several other stand-alone locations around the country.

 Costa Rica also has a healthy contemporary music scene.
-The jazz-fusion trio Editus has won two Grammy awards for its work with Panamanian salsa giant (and movie star and Tourism Minister) Rubén Blades.
-Meanwhile, Malpaís, the closest thing Costa Rica has to a super-group, suffered the sudden and tragic loss of its lead singer, but still has several excellent albums out.
+The jazz-fusion trio Editus has won two Grammy awards for its work with Panamanian salsa giant (and movie star) Rubén Blades.
+Malpaís, the closest thing Costa Rica had to a super-group, suffered the sudden and tragic loss of its lead singer, but still has several excellent albums out.

 Classical music lovers will want to head to San José, which has a symphony orchestra, youth symphony, opera company, and choir.
 The local symphony sometimes features the works of local composers like Benjamin Guitiérrez and Eddie Mora.
 On occasion, small-scale music festivals will bring classical offerings to some of the beach and inland tourist destinations around the country.